Drug Trafficking

 Originally, Florida Statute 893.135 was enacted with the specific purpose of targeting high level drug dealers, or “traffickers.”
 This statute provides that if a person is found with a certain quantity of a drug in their possession, the person is considered to be “trafficking” in the drug trade.
 Such a designation is often unfair.
 This is particularly true when there is an absence of any evidence suggesting that the person was engaged in the regular sale or delivery of drugs.

-If you have been arrested for a drug trafficking offense in St. Petersburg, Clearwater, or other area of Pinellas County, you need to consult with an experienced criminal defense attorney as soon as possible.
+If you have been arrested for a drug trafficking offense in St. Petersburg, Clearwater, or other areas of Pinellas County, you need to consult with an experienced criminal defense attorney as soon as possible.

 Some of the most common drug trafficking charges in Pinellas County include: